romlok/ambimist.com/src/doings/git-native static site builder.md

 1. Directories which are empty or contain only drafts.
 2. Numeric error pages, as described above.
 3. The file `src/footer.html`, as described above.

+#### Customising the design

+The generated HTML code is static, and mostly pre-defined by the engine.
+Customisation of the site design, therefore, is done through CSS.
+This is achieved by creating `.css` files in a `css` directory in the repository root.
+Any files in this directory will automatically be `link`ed in the HTML `head` of every page.

+The page footer can be customised by providing a `src/footer.html`, the content of which will be inserted into the `<footer>` element of every page.